treasure-data/prestogres/README.md

                          Prestogres
 ```

-1. pgpool-II recives a query from clients pgpool-II is patched.
+1. pgpool-II recives a query from a client.
-2. pgpool-II rewrites the query to `SELECT run_presto_as_temp_table(..., '...original SELECT query...')`
+2. pgpool-II rewrites the query to `SELECT run_presto_as_temp_table(..., '...original SELECT query...')` + `SELECT * FROM presto_result`.
-2. PostgreSQL runs the custom function `run_presto_as_temp_table` and it runs the query on Presto
+3. PostgreSQL runs `run_presto_as_temp_table`.
+This custom function runs a query on Presto and writes results into a temporary table `presto_result`.

 Prestogres package installs patched pgpool-II but doesn't install PostgreSQL.
-You need to install PostgreSQL (with python support) separately.
+You need to install PostgreSQL server (with python support) separately.

 ## Limitation